Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 Greenberg almost immediately responded that he had “killed” himself for Trump.
 “And I’ve killed my self [sic] for Matt,” he said.

-The letter went through multiple drafts and detailed Greenberg’s encounters with Gaetz, but it also focused on Greenberg’s early support of Trump’s run in 2016, such as posting a “Super Trump” highway billboard on Interstate-4.
+The letter went through multiple drafts and detailed Greenberg’s encounters with Gaetz, but it also focused on Greenberg’s early support of Trump’s run in 2016, such as posting a “Super Trump” highway billboard on Interstate 4.
 (A version of the letter actually includes the image Greenberg used for the billboard.)

 On Nov.
 20, 2020, Stone told Greenberg he had received “the document” and would show it to the team that “got me my commutation.”